LeNPaul/Lagrange/_posts/2023-08-27-the-world-in-our-hands.md

    - [GEN European Ecovillage Gathering](https://ecovillagegathering.org/)
 The GEN (Global Ecovillage Network) Europe gathering took place this year at [Nature Community](https://nature.community/).
 Our gathering experience is hard to put into words but to try and share, here's a [video from GEN Europe](https://youtu.be/syxFDTvYHDI?si=JtYmoQYqODTFtrDG).
 Overall, it was energizing and informative, inspiring and fulfilling.
 For the kids, they seemed at home in community, disappearing for hours at a time, gaining confidence and friends from around the world.
 As hoped, the connections and knowledge gained have already refined our plans for the rest of the trip.

 ## Denmark
    - Copenhagen
+     Copenhagen was the "smallest" big city we've ever visited.
+There seemed to be more bikes than cars, with an extensive bike path network, including in more rural areas.
+It's a bike paradise - bike paths, protected bike lanes, bike traffic signals... who wouldn't want to bike in a place like that?
+Copenhagen had lots of charm, including some of the best plant-based treats we've ever had (fleurbolle, chocolate croissants, and danishes... which they call 'Vienna bread').
+The only unpleasant thing was all the smoking in public places, which seemed to be excessive for what we're used to experiencing.
+The best part was the kindness, consideration, patience and good nature of the Danes we met.
+Two of the communities we visited were thanks to the personal connections made at the gathering.
    - [Dyssekilde](http://www.dyssekilde.dk/uk)
+   Dyssekilde, also called the 'organic village' is a community of about 200 people and less than 100 houses which started about 30 years ago on a potato field.
+It's now a unique collection of eco and natural homes, gardens and play areas throughout, and some local enterprises (bakery, store, restaurant, etc).
+Along with eco buildings, they have green infrastructure including an approved willow greywater treatment system and windmill.
+The coastal location is near the sandy beaches of the North Sea with refreshingly cold water that Danes seem to enjoy.
+Some of us especially enjoyed seeing wheat fields full of corn flowers and poppies, and wildflowers planted alongside fields.
    - [Avnø Oasis](https://avno-oasis.dk/)